What is Welding Cable and How Do I Know Which to Buy?

 Typically, you will find welding cable made from the first two materials, neoprene and EPDM, although you may also see the name thermoset as an alternative for these two.
 If you are specifically looking for an EPDM-coated welding cable, you can verify what type of thermoset the cable uses.

 Because manufacturers tend to refer to neoprene and EPDM as thermosets, they function almost identically.
-Both of these materials are highly flexible, so you can move them around a workshop or obstacles without having to worry too much about resistance.
+Both materials are highly flexible, so you can move them around a workshop or obstacles without worrying too much about resistance.
 These two coatings are also highly resistant to harsh weather, water, moisture and abrasions.
-However, when it comes to gas or petroleum-based liquid exposure, these two coatings do not hold up.
-If you are working in an environment with either element, you should consider using an alternative coating.
+However, these two coatings do not hold up when it comes to gas or petroleum-based liquid exposure.
+You should consider using an alternative coating if you work in an environment with either element.

 PVC is much stiffer than neoprene and EPDM.
-That being said, the stiffness gives the welding cable more durability and better resistance to cuts, tears and wire bends.
-If you find yourself being more aggressive on your cables than you would prefer, you might want to consider opting for the PVC welding cable.
-Alternatively, if you spend more time inside a workshop welding, then you can utilize the PVC coating.
+The stiffness gives the welding cable more durability and better resistance to cuts, tears and wire bends.
+If you are more aggressive on your cables than you would prefer, you might consider opting for the PVC welding cable.
+Alternatively, you can utilize the PVC coating if you spend more time inside a workshop welding.

 Interior Metal

-The welding cable that you will specifically use for welding machines will come with a copper conductor.
-Copper is one of the more flexible and durable metals when it comes to conducting electricity and its ability to withstand heat.
+The welding cable you will specifically use for welding machines will come with a copper conductor.
+Copper is one of the more flexible and durable metals when it comes to conducting electricity and withstanding heat.
 When you run a current through the copper cable, the electricity heats the copper, which causes the welding machine to have the heat it requires to weld.
 Copper can easily withstand most welding situations without difficulties.

 Knowing Which Welding Cable to Purchase